Direct Examination Results of High Strength Versus Low Strength Steels

 Abstract

 Due to great chemistry and metallurgical innovations of the steel industry, higher strength steels have made significant strides, in specified minimum yield strength (SMYS), wall thickness control, toughness, weight per foot, etc. However, one significant factor in these great improvements was no consideration for corrosion allowances.
 It has decreased with every incremental increase in the making of higher strength steels.
-Corrosion in carbon steel is the same whether it is a 35,000 yield pipe or an 80,000 yield pipe or 0.375” wall thickness versus 0.215” wall thickness.
+Corrosion in carbon steel is the same whether it is a 35,000 yield pipe or an 80,000-yield pipe or 0.375” wall thickness versus 0.215” wall thickness.
 25% wall loss on 35,000 yield pipe results in a 44% on the higher strength steel pipe.
 Lower strength steel direct assessment results in recoat type repair while higher strength steel results in a composite repair or replacement.
-Unfortunately, the US coating industry and pipeline operators have not kept up with these changes to offset or compliment the improvements in great improvements made in higher strength steel.
+Unfortunately, the US coating industry and pipeline operators have not kept up with these changes to offset or complement the improvements in great improvements made in higher strength steel.
 The dilemma, either add more corrosion allowances to the steel and/or improve the coatings.
 Coatings are supposed to be the first line of defense against corrosion control while cathodic protection is secondary.

 Introduction